-Selected details from SMART applications are provided to the University's travel insurance provider to register the student for risk management services, including a pre-departure advisory.
-Once registered, the student is responsible for maintaining accurate records with the University's travel insurance provider.
+Selected details from GLAS applications are provided to AIG Travel to register the student for risk management services, including a pre-departure advisory.
+Once registered, the student is responsible for maintaining accurate records with AIG Travel.
 Information about this service is provided to the student in a welcome email.